Print

 Instructions

 1. Preheat the grill.
-Prepare your grill for indirect cooking, creating a zone of direct high heat & a second zone of indirect heat.
+Prepare your grill for indirect cooking, creating a zone of direct high heat and a second zone of indirect heat.
 If using a gas grill, begin preheating at least 15 minutes before grilling.
 If using charcoal, light the charcoal at least 30 minutes prior to grilling.
 Learn more!
 Grilling with the 2-Zone Method.A woman's hand shown above an open Weber Genesis II, prepared for indirect heat grilling with one side of burners all the way open and the other side shut.

 2. Prep the baby back ribs: Generously season the entire surface of the ribs with the salt.
-Mix up the dry rub by adding all listed ingredients to a small bowl or jar & shaking or stirring to combine well.
+Mix up the dry rub by adding all listed ingredients to a small bowl or jar and shaking or stirring to combine well.
 Sprinkle the dry rub all over the ribs, using your hands to lightly work the rub into the meat.

 3. Grill the ribs with indirect heat: Place the seasoned ribs on the indirect heat side of the grill, meaty side up.
 Close the grill lid.
 Cook the ribs with indirect heat for 1 ½ hours, carefully rotating the ribs 180° about halfway through.
 After 1 ½ hours, carefully remove the ribs from the grill.
 Wrap the ribs snuggly with heavy-duty aluminum foil, then return to the indirect heat zone.
-Cover & grill for 30 minutes longer, or until the ribs are juicy, tender, & just about ready to fall off the bone. [gallery columns="2" size="full" ids="43485,43487"]
+Cover and grill for 30 minutes longer, or until the ribs are juicy, tender, and just about ready to fall off the bone. [gallery columns="2" size="full" ids="43485,43487"]

 Notes